lunarc/lunarc_docs/docs/getting_started/authenticator_howto.md

 ![sample screen](../images/selfservice_login_rev1.png "Desktop sample screen")

-Enter your LUNARC credentials (note: not the same as your LU credentials).
-If all is OK you will receive an SMS with an OTP token to the registered phone number.
+Enter your **LUNARC** username (not an email address) and password.
+These will generally be different from your LU credentials; if you are an existing user returning to these instructions to reset your password or replace a PocketPass, the username and password that PhenixID needs are the same as the ones used to log into COSMOS with SSH or ThinLinc.
+If everything works, you will receive an SMS with an OTP token to the registered phone number.
 Enter the OTP token on the next page:

 ![sample screen](../images/selfservice_otp_rev1.png "Desktop sample screen")